martinfrances107/rust_d3_geo_voronoi/README.md

 Currently we have 84% test coverage ( as reported by cargo tarpaulin -o Html )

-## Performance Profiling.
+## Performance Profiling

 ### Demo Page

 The original javascript library has a benchmark in the form of web page which records the number of frames displayed per second.
 For comparison the benchmark has been ported.

 - javascript -  d3-geo_voronoi/src/benchmark/sphereCanvas.html
 - rust -  rust_d3_geo_vornoi/benchmark.

 Measuring the performance of a library is compilcated, as different applications employing the library may see different results.
 Desktop and mobile perfomance may differ.